ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 In this case, our track can only be heard when the user is at a tune between 33.2 and 246.
 Any Output with a tune value in this range will be able to hear it.

 This is, however, heavily influenced by the Gain curve.
-#### Gain curve
+#### Range curve
-The gain curve controls how high the gain on the track is when it's within the defined Range.
+The range curve controls how high the volume on the track is when it's within the defined Range.
 If the curve is flat, a song will have the same volume at any tune within its range- but a bell curve would taper off the more distant the tune.
 Check out [[(Predicted) Common Issues and Questions#What does the **Gain curve** do?|What does the Gain curve do?]] for a better explanation!
-In this example, the gain curve is a hill shape- it means that the volume of the track will smoothly rise and fall depending on where in the range an Output's tune value is.
+In this example, the range curve is a hill shape- it means that the volume of the track will smoothly rise and fall depending on where in the range an Output's tune value is.
 This sounds consistent and balanced when changing tune over time.
 #### Gain
 The gain slider controls how loud the track is.
 The higher the gain, the louder the track.
 Simple!
 To be more technical, the gain is the first thing applied to the track when calculating its output volume.
-If you want to change the volume of a track without modifying the track itself, this is your first target.
+If you want to change the loudness of a track without modifying the track itself, this is your first target.
 The gain on this particular track is fairly high- this is because the track, by default, is pretty quiet.
 #### Attenuation
 To explain attenuation, we need to introduce **Track priority**.
 Track priority is extremely simple- it's the order of the tracks in the RadioData.
 The track at the top of the list is highest priority, the track at the bottom is lowest.
 Giving it a separate name probably talks it up too much lol